lorenaleao/lorenaleao/current-projects.md

 ## Updates

 I'll put the files created along the way [here](https://github.com/lorenaleao/code-challenges).

+# :sparkles: Learn Prolog

+## Description

+I'm taking Logic Programming this semester as part of the optional workload of the Bachelor in Computer Science at UFMG.

+## Motivation

+- I kinda liked programming in Prolog when I took the Programming Languages course at UFMG;
+- Learn how to think and program using a different paradigm.

+## Related Links

+## Updates

+I'll put the files created along the way [here](https://github.com/lorenaleao/learning-prolog).

 # :sparkles: Learn a programming language really well (Go)